marco-dierenfeldt/ws_cookbook/README.md

+# Cookbook WebApp for use in Workshop
+This Repository will be used in my workshop to learn basics of programming and the fun, writing apps.
+In-App-language will be german.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).